anuragkar09/anuragkar09.github.io/_pages/cv.md

 Research Experience
 ------------------
+* **HPArch Lab, Georgia Tech** _(Aug'21 - Present)_
+	_Graduate Student Researcher (advisor: Prof. Hyesoon Kim)_
+	* Working with Prof. Hyesoon Kim and Yonghae Kim to implement a novel bounds checking mechanism on FPGA using Chisel and RISC-V BOOM SoC Generator to mitigate memory safety errors in C/C++
+	* Working on security analysis using Juliet test suite on gem5 and later on RISC-V FPGA implementation
 * **Australian National University**  _(May'17 - Jul'17)_
 	_Research Intern (Research School of Physics and Engineering)_
 	* Worked with Prof. Chennupati Jagadish and Dr. Dipankar Chugh to investigate single photon emitters from NV centres in hexagonal Boron Nitride